 The project aims to increase a sense of safety, connection and belonging for students at FSU.
 It connects students to trauma-informed university and community resources and is designed to supplement existing educational and counseling interventions.
-While geared toward students, the site http://strong.fsu.edu is accessible to anyone with an active FSUID, at any time and on any device.
+While geared toward students, this program is accessible to anyone with an active FSUID, at any time and on any device.